Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Frustration and mechanism for nematic order

 \subsection{Phase diagram of the effective model}

-The phase diagram of the effective model is shown in Fig. \ref{minimalmodel} for three choices of the mixing $\lambda.$ Many of the key features of the phase diagram obtained from the tight-binding model are faithfully reproduced in the effective model.
-As the chemical potential $\mu$ passes through vH1, a transition from CBO$+$ to CBO$-$ occurs, followed by a transition to LCBO$+$ as $\mu$ approaches vH2.
-The phase diagram of the effective model can similarly be divided into $\Phi = 0$ and $\Phi = \pi$ regimes.
-Unlike in the tight-binding model, where the band curvature near $M$ is predetermined, we can freely tune $\lambda$ in the effective model to examine its consequences.
+The phase diagram of the effective model is shown in Fig. \ref{minimalmodel} for three choices of the mixing $\lambda.$ Generally speaking, the phase diagram can be separated into two distinct regions based on the total phase $\Phi.$ As we elaborate on in Appendix \ref{Phitransition}, the total phase $\Phi$ transitions from $0$ to $\pi$ as the chemical potential passes through vH1.
+Within the $\Phi=0$ region, only CBO$+$ is stabilized.
+Within the $\Phi=\pi$ region, several competing phases develop (CBO$-$, LCBO$+$, and NLCBO), depending on $\mu, V,$ and $\lambda.$ In particular, NLCBO emerges in a small but extended window in between vH1 and vH2.
 We see that NLCBO emerges only when $\lambda$ is sufficiently large, indicating that the curvature of the bands near the $M$ points plays a crucial role in stabilizing the nematic order.
-The primary difference between the two models lies in the phase space region where NLCBO appears.
-This discrepancy likely arises from the more intricate band structure of the tight-binding model.

-In Fig. \ref{fig:AmplitudeCut}, we plot the amplitude of the order parameter along constant $V=0.6$ eV for $\lambda=0.3\,{\rm{eV\cdot}}a$, where $a$ is the lattice constant.
-There is a first-order transition from the paramagnetic state (disordered) to the ordered state.
+In Fig. \ref{fig:AmplitudeCut}, we plot the amplitude of the order parameter along constant $V=0.5$ eV for $\lambda=0.3\,{\rm{eV\cdot}}a$, where $a$ is the lattice constant.
+There is a first-order transition from the pristine metal state (disordered) to the ordered state.
 The transitions between the various CDW phases appear to be second order.
-These calculations were performed on a hexagonal $k$-space grid with approximately $125$ points.
+For the nematic phase, we see that the order-parameter amplitudes of the coexisting LCO and CBO are inequivalent ($\Delta\neq\Delta'$).
+We note that it is the phase structure, not the asymmetry of $\Delta$ and $\Delta',$ that is the primary force in stabilizing NLCBO.
+Indeed, if we fix $\Delta=\Delta'$ by hand, this equal-amplitude NLCBO phase still attains a lower free energy than the competing phases.
+Mean-field calculations are performed using a simulated annealing algorithm on a hexagonal $k$-space grid with approximately 500 points.
 We found this sampling sufficiently dense to obtain convergence.
+For more details, see Appendix \ref{Numerical}.